apache/airflow/docs/apache-airflow/concepts/dags.rst

 doc_rst     reStructuredText
 ==========  ================

-Please note that for DAGs, ``doc_md`` is the only attribute interpreted and it can also contain the path of a markdown file containing the DAG's documentation.
+Please note that for DAGs, ``doc_md`` is the only attribute interpreted.
+For DAGs it can contain a string or the reference to a template file.
+Template references are recognized by str ending in ‘.md’.
+If a relative path is supplied it will start from the folder of the DAG file.

 This is especially useful if your tasks are built dynamically from configuration files, as it allows you to expose the configuration that led to the related tasks in Airflow: